General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What was the first film to be released in the Marvel Cinematic Universe?
+- What was the primary movie to be launched within the Marvel Cinematic Universe?

 - What does the acronym S.H.I.E.L.D. stand for?

-- What is the highest-grossing Marvel movie without the word ‘Avengers’ in the title?
+- What’s the highest-grossing Marvel film with out the phrase ‘Avengers’ within the title?

 Answers